Developing the Future Workforce: Virtual Live Learning Sessions

 Naturally we had some teething problems to overcome, such as getting used to delivering virtual learning where there is a different host each week.
 While it brings many benefits, one drawback of virtual delivery is that it can be harder to encourage people to interact and participate in discussion or Q&As, with many attendees preferring to keep their camera off.

-We’re now onto phase two and are currently running our second Virtual Live Learning Programme, taking all the learning from last time to continually improve the offer.”
+We’ve now completed phase two and are currently planning our third Virtual Live Learning Programme, taking all the learning from before to continually improve the offer.”

 We’d like to say a huge thank you to all the partners involved in supporting this programme, particularly our own project teams and other partners who facilitated sessions and really got on board with our aim to provide a supportive learning environment to enhance the knowledge and skills of our future workforce.